Master Guide to Neon Signs

 Once the design and mount have been agreed then we start production and keep you up to speed with timescales for delivery!

 There are various ways to mounted neon signs.
 The neon glass can be mounted directly to your wall, in which case you’ll need a specialist installer to undertake the work which we can help with.
 Alternatively, we can mount your neon so it comes delivered as a final light, ready to put up and plug in.
 In those instances, the most common ways we mount the neon are

-(i) Acrylic panel – the panel onto which the neon is mounted can be a simple shape (eg square or circular) or cut to the rough outline shape of your design.
-We can use Clear or coloured acrylic.
+- Acrylic panel.
+The panel onto which the neon is mounted can be a simple shape (eg square or circular) or cut to the rough outline shape of your design.
+We can use clear or coloured acrylic.
 With this method the ‘workings’, ie the connecting cables and transformer, are visible so it has more of an industrial look.

 How do I get a neon sign installed directly to my wall?

 If you would like the neon mounted directly to your wall then we’ll organize for the specialist installer to contact you prior to the install.
 They will discuss where exactly the neon will be located and also discuss the power supply and how you want to turn the neon on and off.
 They may need to come to put specialist cable sin place prior to the neon being installed or they may be able to do it all on the same day.
 They will also discuss where the transformer will be located.
 The final stage will be when they bring the mounting template and neon to your location during which they will fix the neon supports to your wall, clip the glass onto the supports, connect the glass together and then test the neon is working.